gmrchk/blobity/readme.md

 - [Contributions](https://github.com/gmrchk/blobity#contributions)
 - [Special thanks](https://github.com/gmrchk/blobity#special-thanks)

-> :warning: Note that the product domain have changed from `blobity.dev` to `blobity.gmrchk.com`, including the resppective subsdomains.
+> :warning: Note that the product domain have changed from `blobity.dev` to `blobity.gmrchk.com`, including the respective subsdomains.
 Turns out the auto renew wasn't turned on for the domain, and GoDaddy snatched it and wants $3000 for it.
 That's why we can't have nice things. :)

 ## Installation
 There are several options how to install Blobity to your site.